Rail transportation safety

 Unplanned/uncontrolled movement of rail equipment

-Unplanned/uncontrolled movements of rail equipment create high-risk situations that may have catastrophic consequences.
-Between 2010 and 2019, the trend of unplanned/uncontrolled movements was on an upward trajectory.
+Unplanned and uncontrolled movements of rail equipment create high-risk situations that may have catastrophic consequences.

-Some transportation operators in the air, marine and rail sectors are not managing their safety risks effectively, and many are still not required to have formal safety management processes in place.
+Some transportation operators in the air, marine, and rail sectors are not managing their safety risks effectively.

 Regulatory surveillance has not always proven effective at verifying whether operators are, or have become, compliant with regulations and able to manage the safety of their operations.